Mise en Place

 The concept originated in 19th-century French professional kitchens, where Auguste Escoffier formalized the brigade system.
 Line cooks needed a way to handle dozens of orders per hour without fumbling.
 The answer was total preparation before service began.
 That discipline carries into home kitchens just as well.

-Why mise en place is important
+Why is mise en place important?

 Mise en place is not about being neat for the sake of it.
 It solves real problems that cause meals to go wrong.